 Treatment depends on the type of stomach polyps you have:

-Your doctor will likely recommend follow-up endoscopy to check for recurring polyps.
+Your provider will likely recommend follow-up endoscopy to check for recurring polyps.

-If you have gastritis caused by H. pylori bacteria in your stomach, your doctor will likely recommend treatment with antibiotics.
-Treating an H. pylori infection may make hyperplastic polyps disappear, and may also stop polyps from recurring.
+If you have gastritis caused by H. pylori bacteria in your stomach, your provider will likely recommend treatment with a combination of medicines, including antibiotics.
+Treating an H. pylori infection can make hyperplastic polyps disappear and also might stop polyps from recurring.

 You might start by seeing your primary health care provider or you might be referred to a provider who specializes in the digestive system (gastroenterologist).

 Here's some information to help you get ready for your appointment.

 When you make the appointment, ask if there's anything you need to do in advance, such as fasting before having a specific test.
 Make a list of: